Canon 1200D vs Sony A5000

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the A5000 is 8 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (1200D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 19.8MP, the A5000 offers a higher resolution than the 1200D (17.9MP), but the A5000 has marginally smaller individual pixels (pixel pitch of 4.25μm versus 4.31μm for the 1200D).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A5000 provides a faster frame rate than the 1200D.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A5000 provides a faster frame rate than the 1200D.
 It can shoot movie footage at 1080/60i, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 1200D vs Sony A5000

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 1200D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the A5000 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 1200D and Sony A5000 in connection with corresponding information for a sample of similar cameras.

 |Canon 1200D»||optical||n||3.0||460||fixed||n||4000||3.0||Y||n||Canon 1200D|